souwei/overtime-app/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:
-- Bootstrap -> for basic presentation formatting
+- x Bootstrap -> for basic presentation formatting

 ## Refactor TODOS:
 - Reactor user association integration test in post_spec